Boggle: Rules

-Multiple forms of the same word are allowed, such as singular/plural forms and other derivations.
+Multiple forms of the same word are allowed, such as singular and plural forms and other derivations.
 Each player records all the words they find by writing on a private sheet of paper.
 After three minutes have elapsed, all players must immediately stop writing and the game enters the scoring phase.

-In the scoring phase, each player reads off their list of discovered words.
+In this, each player reads off their list of discovered words.
 If two or more players wrote the same word, it is removed from all players' lists.
 Any player may challenge the validity of a word, in which case a previously nominated dictionary is used to verify or refute it.
 Once all duplicates and invalid words have been eliminated, points are awarded based on the length of each remaining word in a player's list.
 The winner is the player whose point total is highest, with any ties typically broken by a count of long words.

 One cube is printed with "Qu".
 This is because Q is nearly always followed by U in English words (see exceptions), and if there were a Q in Boggle, it would be challenging to use if a U did not, by chance, appear next to it.
 For the purposes of scoring, Qu counts as two letters; for example, squid would score two points (for a five-letter word) despite being formed from a chain of only four cubes.
 Early versions of the game had a "Q" without the accompanying "u".

 Merriam-Webster publishes the Official Scrabble Players Dictionary, which is also suitable for Boggle.
 This dictionary includes all variant forms of words up to eight letters in length.
 A puzzle book entitled 100 Boggle Puzzles (Improve Your Game) offering 100 game positions was published in the UK in 2003 but is no longer in print.

 Different versions of Boggle have varying distributions of letters.
 For example, a more modern version in the UK has easier letters, such as only one K, but an older version (with a yellow box, from 1986) has two Ks and a generally more awkward letter distribution.

 Using the sixteen cubes in a standard Boggle set, the list of longest words that can be formed includes inconsequentially, quadricentennials, and sesquicentennials, all seventeen-letter words made possible by q and u appearing on the same face of one cube.

 Words within words are allowed, such as "mast" and "aster" within "master".
 Neither the cubes nor the board may be touched while the timer is running.